ros-navigation/navigation2/doc/continuous_integration/circleci.md

 ## Commands

 To reuse sequences of steps across multiple jobs, a number of [commands](https://circleci.com/docs/2.0/configuration-reference/#commands-requires-version-21) are defined.
-In addition to a few common commands for abstracting lower level tasks as a function, a number of higher level commands are also recursively composed of smaller formulaic steps.

 When checking our source code from the repo, additional pre and post checkout steps are performed to prepare the file system.
 When setting up dependencies, the build is prepared much the same way as in the project Dockerfile, by first setting up the underlay and then the overlay workspace.
 Additional steps are included for restoring and resetting previous ccache files and statistics, including a few diagnostic steps that can be used for debugging the CI itself, e.g. investigating as to why the hit rate for ccache may be abnormally low.
 Once the overlay setup is finished, more ccache diagnostics and files are saved for inspection or later restoration.
 A restore build command is also defined for test jobs, operating under the condition that a workspace with the same checksum can be restored from a previous build job in the workflow.
 Additional commands are also defined for steps in testing the overlay workspace and reporting coverage results.

-## References
+# References

 Per the YAML syntax, a reference must proceed any anchor that it links back to.
 Stylistically, any root level keys declared that only include references are denoted with an underscore (`_`) prefixed to help distinguish them from keys expected by the CircleCI config schema.

-### Common Environment
+## Common Environment

 For environment variables common among the executors, workspace paths and specific config options are listed here.
 While the workspace paths are parameterized to avoid hardcoding paths in common command functions, they may also be hardcoded as fields among a few high level steps given a limitation of the config syntax.
 The additional config options help optimize our project build given CI resource limits: